 There are two type of Lynis installation.

-Method 1 : from package
+Method 1 : Install from package

 Both methods are equally easy.
 Lynis is available in .deb and .rpm package.
 So we can install it from your Linux repository.